-But even the most committed Lushaholics don't get a behind-the-scenes look at the UK company like its employees do.
+But even the most committed Lushaholics can't get the behind-the-scenes scoop like its employees do.
 Working at Lush isn't just a job, it's a lifestyle, and spending your days in the unique atmosphere breeds some fascinating stories. "[We] employ passionate, enthusiastic, and ethical people," said Lush founder Mark Constantine.
 "The fanatics—the crazy people that other people won't employ because they're too crazy."

-We knew these fanatics had to have some titillating inside knowledge, so we got in touch with two former Lush employees, Tina Minasyan and Adaeze Tula.
-Keep scrolling to see them spill their guts on shopping secrets, product hacks, and other little-known facts about Lush.
+We knew these fanatics had to have some highly coveted inside knowledge, so we got in touch with two former Lush employees, Tina Minasyan and Adaeze Tula.
+Keep scrolling to see them spill on shopping secrets, product hacks, and other little-known facts about Lush.